deeprootinfosec/NotesTemplate/README.md

 ttp <name> - creates a ttp file in your ~/notes/ttps/ directory with the specified name.

-toolbox <name> - searches tools & ttps for the specified name and prints the contents of the note to the screen.
+toolbox <name> - lists all of the notes in tools and ttps.

 ## Cron Job: